franciscojavierarceo/franciscojavierarceo.github.io/content/posts/ordinary-least-squares/ordinary-least-squares.md

 I find this simple equation to be so extraordinary because of what can be learned from it.

-This single equation is used to estimate models for pharmaceuticals, businesses, movie recommendations, and even decisions about public health.
+This single expression is used to estimate models for pharmaceuticals, businesses, movie recommendations, and even decisions about public health.
 I am constantly amazed at how one little equation could accomplish so much.

 To think Gauss had discovered OLS as a method of calculating the orbits of celestial bodies and that today, over 200 years later, humans would use it to for so much of what we do is astounding.